NitriKx/twitter-tasks-phantomjs/README.md

-# Twitter PhantomJS automated tasks
+# Twitter automated tasks with PhantomJS

 A collection of [PhantomJS](http://phantomjs.org/) scripts which automatize some Twitter actions, such as account reporting, hashtag listing, ...